KrisIlich/Vacation-Scheduler/README.md

 This guide is designed to assist maintenance personnel in setting up and running the "Vacation Scheduler" application.
 It will cover installation, configuration, routine maintenance, and troubleshooting steps.

 ### Installation
-1. **Open with Android Studio:** Open Repository with Android Studio,
+1. **Open with Android Studio:** Open Repository with Android Studio.
 2. **Install the App:** Deployment is available on Google Play upon request as a private tester. (email kilichpro@gmail.com)

 ### Initial Setup